capacitor-community/sqlite/README.md

 ## REFACTOR

-The refactor will be a quite long process.

-The aim of the refactor will be to allow
+The refactor offers now (`2.9.0-beta.1`) all the features that the previous was offering.
+It has been a quite heavy process, hoping that the developpers will take benefit from it.

+The main reasons for it:

-- for multiple database connections
+- multiple database connections
-- for a db connector allowing for easy commands `db.open(), db.close, ...`
+- db connector allowing for easy commands `db.open(), db.close, ...`
 - improve the response time of the encrypted database by removing the internal open and close database for each sqlite query
 - moving to the latest `androidx.sqlite.db.xxx`
+- offering encryption for Electron platform by using `@journeyapps/sqlcipher`
+- cleaning and aligning the code between platforms
+- allowing developers to develop `typeorm` or `spatialite` drivers.

 This was discussed lengthly in issue#1 and issue#52